How to get your business website right – 7 things to consider

 1. Make your business website mobile responsive

 If your business website visitor has a bad mobile experience, they are three times more likely to ‘bounce’ to another website that they can easily navigate and use.
+With regards to this, you can now see the importance of a responsive website.

 Google (almighty Google!) now take into consideration whether a site has a mobile version as part of how they rank websites.

-2. Make you business website easy to find
+you business website easy to find

 When choosing a domain name try and think of using either your company name or a name that describes what you do.
 Sounds simple and it is because it’s an effective way for people to remember who you are.